 Dear readers and followers of Jolly Quaker, 2018 has been a quieter year on the blog than I'd anticipated, and I haven't produced the bumper crop of posts I'd hoped for, but in many ways this has been a good year for the blog behind the scenes.
 I'm still operating on the principle that when … Continue reading Thank you to my readers in 2018

-This is the first in a short series of theological 'threshings'.
+This is a theological 'threshing'.
 In the Quaker tradition, threshing is a lively process of getting to the heart of an issue, separating the wheat from the chaff.
 When a theological problem bugs me, I want to thresh it out!
-I may not come up with an answer, but … Continue reading Do Quakers have souls?
-(Threshings #1)
+I may not come up with an answer, but hopefully I'll bring out some important … Continue reading Do Quakers have souls?